Wonton Noodle Soup. Bouncy egg noodles in a homemade wonton soup with the best homemade wontons!

-This simple wonton noodle soup recipe is one of my favorite Asian food dishes to make for this cold weather.
-There is nothing like those juicy wontons swimming in hot soup with bok choy and those thin egg noodles.
+This easy wonton noodle soup recipe is one of my favorite Chinese dishes to make when the cold weather hits!
+There is nothing like juicy meaty wontons swimming in a hot broth with chewy egg noodles.

 My mother made her version for our family of 5 all the time, usually on a Sunday for lunch.
-The chicken soup would warm us up immediately and those juicy pork shrimp dumplings were the best part.
-It was a great way to prepare a quick easy meal for a large family.
-Since cooking wontons took a few minutes as they were already assembled and frozen.
-The whole cooking time was less than 10 minutes!
-Prep time was less than 2 minutes!
+The wonton soup would warm us up immediately and those juicy pork shrimp dumplings with the chewy noodles were the best part!

-I am sharing my version of this Chinese food and I hope you enjoy my noodle wonton soup recipe!
+I am sharing my version of this iconic Chinese food and I hope you enjoy this comprehensive guide to making this seemingly complex but simple noodle dish.
 For a dedicated wonton recipe, please click here.

 Wontons